dvishchu/labent-1497/docs/source/task_01.rst

 We will start with L2VPN configuration.
 Configuration can be defined either in global context (l2vpn evpn) or per instance (l2vpn evpn instance …).
 In case that settings are not overridden in per instance context, they are inherited from global.

 First, we will define replication type based on which we will be flooding BUM traffic in the fabric.
-The BGP EVPN control plane uses two methods for this purpose: multicast based (static), where multicast is flooded over dedicated multicast group to rest of the leaf switches or unicast based (ingress replication - ingress), where BUM traffic is delivered to leaf switched over unicast.
+The BGP EVPN control plane uses two methods for this purpose: multicast based (static), where multicast is flooded over dedicated multicast group to rest of the leaf switches or unicast based (ingress replication - ingress), where BUM traffic is delivered to leaf switches over unicast.

 In this scenario, we will configure global context with replication type ingress (unicast based) and define two EVI instances – 101 and 102.
 Parameters of each EVI instance can be found in table below.